S3 method for class 'mid'

 • Encoding: summary of encoding schemes per variable.

-• Diagnosis: residuals vs fitted values plot (displayed only when diagnosis = TRUE).
+• Diagnosis: residuals vs fitted values plot (displayed only when diagnose = TRUE).

 See also